Canon M100 vs Olympus E-PL7

 It is notable that the E-PL7 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL7 was succeeded by the Olympus E-PL8.
+Both the M100 and the E-PL7 have been discontinued, but can regularly be found used on eBay.
+The E-PL7 was replaced by the Olympus E-PL8, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Canon M100 or the Olympus E-PL7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.